 All packages include pay as you go calls as standard, but you can add evening and weekend calls, or even unlimited anytime calls, for an additional charge.
 Whichever plan you pick, all contracts last 18 months, and include the necessary equipment, including router and cables.
 What's particularly great is that unlike some other providers, for example BT, there are no connection fees whatsoever.

 What's more, First Utility promises not to raise prices at the end of your contract.
 That's good in that you won't be surprised by any sudden price hikes once the 18-month minimum contract term is up.
-That said, there may well be a better deal available after that time - use our reminder tool to set an alert when you're nearing the end of your contract so you can take a look.
+That said, there may well be a better deal available after that time - by that point, you may want to start comparing the best deals.

 First Utility phone packages